angarsky/diveintopython/learn/functions/return_function.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/functions/return-function

 Returning a function from a function means that a function is created and returned as output of another function.
 This is possible in Python because functions are first-class objects, which means they can be passed around just like any other object such as integers, strings, or lists.